open/close all folders

 Anime and Manga

 - The Hidden Sand Village from Naruto is renowned for its ninja puppeteers, who typically use puppets full of hidden weaponry, including poison; unlike most examples, said puppeteers, including Kankuro and Chiyo, are actually fairly heroic (eventually, anyways).
 However, the Hidden Sand's greatest puppeteer, Sasori of the Red Sand, is an outright villain who can turn his victims into puppets that still possess any powers they had while alive.

-- Gein from Rurouni Kenshin hides inside his puppet and basically uses it like a Steam Punk Giant Robot.
+- Gein from Rurouni Kenshin hides inside his puppet and basically uses it like a Clock Punk Giant Robot.

 - Leonof the Puppetmaster from Trigun.